-The ECA algorithm is a supervised learning technique, where antigens play the role of patterns to be recognized.
+The ECA algorithm is a supervised learning technique where antigens play the role of patterns to be recognized.
 In a data mining task, a description of the data classes may represent the patterns for recognition.
 For that reason the concept of Data Class Antigens (DCAs) is introduced.
 A DCA represents a single data class of the problem and consists of a sequence of data records, which belong to the same class.
-DCAs conform to the generic antigen definition introduced in Section II-C, where antigens must be represented as a sequence of arbitrary objects of similar structure.
+DCAs conform to the generic antigen definition introduced in Section IV, according to which antigens must be represented as a sequence of arbitrary objects of similar structure.
+In our case, these arbritrary objects are the data records of a class of the problem.
 In order to fully integrate the notion of DCAs into the ECA algorithm, an appropriate "binding" between DCAs and GEP antibodies should be defined, as well as a consistent affinity measure.
-These issues are treated in the next two sections.
+These issues are treated next.